 - Give spare keys to a friend or neighbour in case of an emergency – do it now so that you never get caught out!

-Make the move stress free – or as stress free as possible for you and your family.
+Follow the above moving house tips and make the move stress free – or as stress free as possible for you and your family.